-During 2017, the Unilever Integrated Social Sustainability (iSoSu) team performed awareness raising, capacity building and integration of the 8 salient human rights issues into business decision-making and processes through the following implementation activities:
+During 2018, the Unilever Integrated Social Sustainability (iSoSu) team performed awareness raising, capacity building and integration of the 8 salient human rights issues into business decision-making and processes through the following implementation activities:

-Review of global policies and codes
+1. Review of global policies and codes

-- · Where a human rights issue was identified and was not covered by a specific policy, the iSoSu team worked with the relevant business units to revise policies or create new standards, where necessary. - The iSoSu team created Unilever's Human Rights Policy Statement in 2014; reviewed the Respect, Dignity and Fair Treatment (RDFT) Code Policy in 2016 and the Code of Business Principles (COBP) in 2015 with code policy owners to ensure that relevant salient human rights issues were addressed.
-There were no changes to these specific policies during 2017.
-Similarly, respective Unilever functions have also created or reviewed relevant policies such as the creation of the Global Maternity Standard in 2017.
+- Where a human rights issue was identified and was not covered by a specific policy, the iSoSu team worked with the relevant business units to revise policies or create new standards, where necessary. - The iSoSu team created Unilever's Human Rights Policy Statement in 2014; reviewed the Respect, Dignity and Fair Treatment (RDFT) Code Policy in 2016 and the Code of Business Principles (COBP) in 2015 with code policy owners to ensure that relevant salient human rights issues were addressed.
+There were no changes to these specific policies during 2018.
+Respective Unilever functions have also created or reviewed relevant policies.